-Any party may submit a written request for appeal ("Request for Appeal") to the CDO & Senior Title IX Administrator or Title IX Co-coordinator, within five (5) days of the delivery of the Notice of Outcome.
+Any party may file a request for appeal ("Request for Appeal"), but it must be submitted in writing to the Title IX co-coordinator within five (5) days of the delivery of the Notice of Outcome.

 A single Appeal Decision-Maker will Chair the appeal.
-No Appeal Decision-Maker will have been previously involved in the Resolution Process for the complaint, including any dismissal appeal that may have been heard earlier in the process.
+The Appeal Decision-Maker will not have been involved in the process previously, including any dismissal appeal that may have been heard earlier in the process.